Weatherwomen

 • Language: English

-Mona Rocha is an instructor of classics and history at Fresno State.
-She has published on women's history, feminist theory, and pop culture, including articles on Buffy, Sherlock Holmes, Dungeons & Dragons, and Veronica Mars.
+Mona Rocha is an assistant professor of History at Clovis Community College.
+She has published on women’s history, feminist theory, and pop culture, including articles on Buffy, Sherlock Holmes, Dungeons & Dragons, and Veronica Mars.